What is an EPS File? 7 Things You Need to Know About Them

-How can I convert an EPS file?
+How can I edit and convert an EPS file?

 EPS files are not the easiest file format to convert.
 Similar to when you need to edit an EPS file, you’ll need a vector editing program or app (like Adobe Illustrator®, InDesign, CorelDraw, Publisher, or Inkscape) to open and convert an EPS file to PNG or JPG.

 Where can I find EPS illustrations?

 All iStock illustrations are available in the EPS file format.
 When it comes to creating everything from email campaigns to mockups of brand collateral for your business, stock illustrations give you a head start.